-Our forward looking and historical estimates of certain financial metrics, including our Order Book, may prove inaccurate.
+Our forward looking estimates of certain financial metrics may prove inaccurate.

-We use various estimates in formulating our business plans, including our previous estimate of our target year-end 2020 Order Book.
+We use various estimates in formulating our business plans.
 We base our estimates upon a number of assumptions that are inherently subject to significant business and economic uncertainties and contingencies, many of which are beyond our control.
-Our estimates therefore may prove inaccurate, causing the actual amount to differ from our estimates, including our prior Order Book estimates.
+Our estimates therefore may prove inaccurate, causing the actual amount to differ from our estimates.
 These factors include, without limitation:

-- the extent to which customers who have selected Luminar for a program win commercially launch vehicles which include our hardware and software products; - · the extent to which Luminar meets contractual terms and conditions; - · the extent to which our technology is successfully integrated into our customers' vehicles; - the timing of when our customers adopt our technology into their vehicles on a commercial basis which could be delayed for regulatory, safety or reliability issues unrelated to our technology;
+- the extent to which customers who have selected Luminar for a program win commercially launch vehicles which include our hardware and software products; - the extent to which Luminar meets contractual terms and conditions; - the extent to which our technology is successfully integrated into our customers' vehicles; - the timing of when our customers adopt our technology into their vehicles on a commercial basis which could be delayed for regulatory, safety or reliability issues unrelated to our technology; - · undetected or unknown errors, defects or reliability issues in our hardware or software which could reduce the market adoption of our new products; - loss of business with respect to, the failure or lack of commercial success of a vehicle model for which we are a significant supplier for reasons unrelated to our technology; For more information about certain risks related to discontinuation or loss of business, see the Risk Factor captioned "The discontinuation, lack of commercial success, or loss of business with respect to a particular vehicle model or technology package for which we are a significant supplier could reduce our sales and adversely affect our profitability;" - a decline, for any reason, in the production levels of our customers, particularly with respect to models which incorporate our technology; - customer cancellations of their contracts:

-- undetected or unknown errors, defects or reliability issues in our hardware or software which could reduce the market adoption of our new products; - loss of business with respect to, the failure or lack of commercial success of a vehicle model for which we are a significant supplier for reasons unrelated to our technology; For more information about certain risks related to discontinuation or loss of business, see the Risk Factor captioned "The discontinuation, lack of commercial success, or loss of business with respect to a particular vehicle model or technology package for which we are a significant supplier could reduce our sales and adversely affect our profitability; - · a decline, for any reason, in the production levels of our customers, particularly with respect to models which incorporate our technology; - customer cancellations of their contracts; - if Luminar's products are included as part of a vehicle option package, the extent to which end customers select it; and - other risk factors set forth in this prospectus.
+- · if Luminar's products are included as part of a vehicle option package, the extent to which end customers select it; and - other risk factors set forth in this Annual Report.